Psychedelic Liquid Lights Projections & Art

 Below are a few photographs by Brian Moss, created by sandwiching layers of colored liquids in between glass.

 These are published under a 'non-commercial no-derivative creative commons' license.
 This means you are free to use these if you credit LIQUID dot LIGHTING as the source, make no alterations, and do not profit from them.
-An example might be a school project, non-commercial art project, social media post, or an article about lightshows.
+An example might be a school project, non-commercial art project, social media post, or an article about lightshows of the amateur self depreciating deprecating kind.
+Screensaver, knock yourself out.
+If it’s for art’s sake, you don’t need my permission

-For commercial licensing requests or custom liquid animation or content, email email@example.com
+For commercial licensing requests or custom liquid animation or content, hit me up

 LIQUID STAGE PROJECTIONS